orangejuice/blog/data/activity/book-老残游记-1982/record.en.md

 ---
-title: Laocan Youji
-slug: laocan-youji
+title: The Travels of Lao Can
 category: book
 status: todo
 rating: 0